ices-eg/wg_WGEEL/Misc/wkeelmigration/readme.md

 ### FR
 FR_Meus, FR_Rhin missing.
-I guess this is because they are international bassins withoufh fishery.
+I guess this is because they are international bassins withoufh fishery (CEDRIC Confirm, there is no commercial fishery there).
 NO edits for the rest, it can be used

 ### GB
 * data for lough neagh not reported monthly -> Derek will provide monthly data for Y after Jan 20th, thus for now, the Neagh entries were deleted and a seperate file will be provided once available.